-Michigan’s Port Crescent State Park In Late Fall
+Late Fall at Michigan’s Port Crescent State Park

 Michigan’s Port Crescent State Park is one of the wildest and largest parks on Saginaw Bay.
 From its beaches you don’t see a single cottage or sign of civilization.
 These shots were taken in 2003.
 We fired up an old computer and found many cool shots we will post in the times ahead.
 Enjoy.

-The Port Crescent park sits on the site of a former lumbering town.
-However just about all the traces of the former town are gone except for the base of a crumbling chimney near the campground and and old iron bridge at the trailhead near the Pinnebog river.
+The Port Crescent State Park sits on the site of a former lumbering town.
+Just about all the traces of the former town are gone.
+The two exceptions are the base of a crumbling chimney near the campground and and old iron bridge at the trailhead near the Pinnebog river.

 - Port Crescent – A Ghost Town in the Thumb

 - Thumb Pic of the Day – Caseville Vintage Camping

 - Haunted Michigan Sites to Visit in the Thumb